 The course takes place twice a week: one class is dedicated to the data collection with the native speaker, and the other is devoted to the discussion and the analysis of the collected data.
 Students are asked to transcribe the recordings and analyse their field notes at home on a weekly basis.

 Linguistic Fieldwork A in the first semester is a pre-requisite for Linguistic Fieldwork B in the second semester.
-In Linguistic Fieldwork A we focus on the basic phonology, morphology and syntax of the language, up to the clause level.
-In Linguistic Fieldwork B, we go beyond the clause level and students work on a topic of their own choice.
+In Linguistic Fieldwork A we focus on the basic phonology and morphology of the language.
+In Linguistic Fieldwork B, we extend our knowledge of the phonology and morphology, in addition to studying syntax and information structure.

 At the end of the course, students will be able to: